EAimTY/tuic/README.md

                         Set the heartbeat interval to ensures that the QUIC connection is not closed when there are relay tasks but no data transfer, in milliseconds.
-This value needs to be smaller than the maximum idle time of the server and client.
+This value needs to be smaller than the maximum idle time set at the server side.
 Default: 10000
         --alpn ALPN_PROTOCOL
                         Set ALPN protocols included in the TLS client hello.
                         This option can be used multiple times to set multiple